timkuijsten/node-mongo-bcrypt-user/README.md

 #### user.register(password, cb)
 * password {String} the password to use, at least 6 characters
 * cb {Function} first parameter will be either an error object or null on success.
+  Second parameter constains the user object that is created.

 Register a new user with a certain password.